Brockes Passion: Settings

 The most famous musical setting of Brockes' text is that by George Frideric Handel, HWV 48.
 Other composers who set this text are Reinhard Keiser (1712), Georg Philipp Telemann (1716), Johann Mattheson (1718), Johann Friedrich Fasch (1723), Gottfried Heinrich Stölzel (1725), Johann Caspar Bachofen (1759), and several others.

-Four at that time known settings, by Keiser, Telemann, Händel and Mattheson, were performed over four evenings in 1719, 1722, 1723, and 1730.
+Four settings known at that time, by Keiser, Telemann, Händel and Mattheson, were performed over four evenings in 1719, 1722, 1723, and 1730.

 Handel

 Since 1712 the German-born Handel had been resident in London.
 It is not known exactly why or when Handel set the text of the Brockes Passion, already used by numerous other composers, to music, but it is known that the work was performed in Hamburg in 1719.
 It is a lengthy and contemplative work for vocal soloists, choir and instrumental ensemble with some passages of great beauty, such as the duet for Mary and her son.
 The few choruses, perhaps surprisingly in view of Handel's later large scale choral works, are short and perfunctory in comparison with the arias, some of which are in an operatic style, others with simple accompaniment of solo oboe or obbligato violin.
 Johann Sebastian Bach took the trouble to copy out large portions of Handel's Brockes Passion in his own hand.
 The Handel scholar Donald Burrows called this Brockes Passion "an entirely worthy contribution to the repertory of its genre."